pkp/pkp-docs/learning-ojs/en/subscriptions.md

 book: learning-ojs
 version: 3.2
 ---

 # Subscriptions

 OJS allows you to restrict some or all of your content to subscribers.
-To enable Subscriptions, first go to [Settings &gt; Distribution &gt; Access](./distribution_settings.md).
+To enable Subscriptions, first go to [Settings > Distribution > Access](./settings-distribution.md).

 ## Subscription Policies